How to hide your naughty purchases made on your credit card

 You might be self-conscious about your credit card spending, but it’s important to remember that as long as your purchases are legal and you make the minimum repayment every month, the bank doesn’t care how you’re using your card.

 This is good to know, considering plenty of people use their credit cards for some embarrassing purchases.
-In an Australian survey conducted by finder.com.au in August 2016, 25% of Australian cardholders admitted to using their credit card to purchase sex toys online, 10% paying for pornography on plastic and 11% using their card for hygiene products.
+In a survey conducted by finder.com in August 2016, 25% of the cardholders we surveyed admitted to using their credit card to purchase sex toys online, 10% paying for pornography on plastic and 11% using their card for hygiene products.
 While these might be embarrassing for some, they’re perfectly legal so you shouldn’t have any insecurities about your bank seeing them on your statement.

 Tips on how to hide your credit card purchases from your partner from personal shopper Sarah Donges